-Smart agricultural technology
+Smart agricultural technologies

-We are researching solutions for agriculture and food production within the innovation field of smart agricultural technology.
+We are researching solutions for agriculture and food production within the innovation field of smart agricultural technologies.
 Lasers can be used to rethink weed management, pest control, and food processing to use fewer crop protection products, increase efficiency, and achieve greater food safety.
 To this end, we are researching the combination of imaging and machine learning to accurately detect and, if necessary, render pests harmless.
 We deal with the disinfection and labeling of food and bring the added value of lasers to the production and individualization of agricultural machinery.

-Overview of smart agricultural technology
+Overview of smart agricultural technologies

 Smart crop protection enables herbicides to be reduced or made entirely unnecessary.
 To this end, we are researching the entire process chain, from the detection of plants to their rendering harmless, and bringing the steps together in practical systems.
 We plan to create an adapted processing device customized to the application, as the advantage of laser technology is: it is platform-independent.